Clarksville Gas and Water Department reports Brook Mead Drive water outage for water main leak repair - Clarksville Online - Clarksville News, Sports, Events and Information

-Clarksville, TN – The Clarksville Gas and Water Department (CGW) has turned off water service on Brook Mead Drive from Parrot Drive to Sarah Elizabeth Drive for water main leak repair work.
+Clarksville, TN – The Clarksville Gas and Water Department (CGW) has turned off water service on Brook Mead Drive from Parrot Drive to Sarah Elizabeth Drive or water main leak repair work.

 Low water pressure may also affect the vicinity during the work.

-The water main leak repair is anticipated to be finished, and water service will be restored by approximately 5:00pm.
+The water main leak repair is anticipated to be finished and water service restored by approximately 3:30pm.

 About Clarksville Gas and Water